shundhammer/qdirstat/README.md

 - Fast and efficient directory reading.

-- Not crossing file system boundaries by default so you can see what eats up all the disk space on your root file system without getting distorted numbers due to all the other file systems that are mounted there.
+- Not crossing filesystem boundaries by default so you can see what eats up all the disk space on your root filesystem without getting distorted numbers due to all the other filesystems that are mounted there.
 If you absolutely wish, you can use "Continue reading at mount point" from the context menu or from the "File" menu -- or configure QDirStat to always read across file systems.

 - Efficent memory usage.
-A modern Linux root file system has well over 800,000 objects (files, directories, symlinks, ...) and about 100,000 directories.
+A modern Linux root filesystem has well over 800,000 objects (files, directories, symlinks, ...) and about 100,000 directories.
   This calls for minimalistic C++ objects to represent each one of them.
 QDirStat / KDirStat do their best to minimize that memory footprint.